-So, when all is said and done, which of the graphics cards that we’ve listed here is the best?
+So, which of the graphics cards that we’ve listed here is the best?

-This would be a difficult question to answer, as requirements and preferences differ from person to person.
-And at the end of the day, if we had to pick one of these, we’d go with the Asus RoG Strix GTX 1660 Super, as we feel that it has all of the most important bases covered: good performance, quiet fans, low temperatures, and a good (if a bit dated) design.
+This would be a tough one to answer, as requirements and preferences differ from person to person.
+And at the end of the day, if we had to pick one of these, we’d go with the Asus RoG Strix GTX 1660 Super, as we feel that it has all of the most important bases covered: good performance, quiet fans, low temperature, and a good (if a bit dated) design.

 However, as we’ve already mentioned, performance isn’t the key factor, as all of these cards will perform more or less the same in games.
 Not only that, but the prices are similar, too, with some of the more advanced models adding a few extra bucks on top of the MSRP.

-That said, your main concern when picking the right GTX 1660 Super for your needs should be the size and the design of the graphics card, as you should pick the one that can fit your case and whose appearance you like.
+That said, your primary concern when picking the right GTX 1660 Super for your needs should be the size and the design of the graphics card, as you should choose the one that can fit your case and whose appearance you like.

 If, however, you feel that you might want something more powerful or something a bit cheaper, we suggest checking out our full graphics card buying guide for 2020!